 Penalties are applied when payments have not been received by the College’s due date and/ or TMS’s due dates according to an approved payment plan.
 The following penalties apply to outstanding balances:

 o Register for the following semester’s classes during the re-registration periods in November (January and spring terms) and April (fall term),

 o Participate in the spring housing lottery beginning in late April,

 o Participate in field study, leave exchange or other off-campus programs.

 OTHER PENALTIES FOR GRADUATES OR INACTIVE STUDENTS:

-Graduates and other students that leave the College owing balances are subject to a late fee of 1.25% of the outstanding balance, compounded monthly, and the following additional penalties:
+Graduates and other students who leave the College owing balances are subject to a late fee of 1.25% of the outstanding balance, compounded monthly, and the following additional penalties: